If you’ve ever read anything about investing, you’ve probably heard the term diversification.

 Which S&P 500 funds should I invest in?

-Below are a few funds to check out that’ll get you started investing in the S&P 500.
+Below are a few funds to check out that’ll get you started:

-- The SPDR S&P 500 ETF (SPY) – This is actually the oldest ETF in the United States as it was initially made available in 1993.
-It’s also the largest ETF, with close to $270 billion in total assets.
+- The SPDR S&P 500 ETF (SPY) — This is actually the oldest ETF in the United States as it was initially made available in 1993.
+It’s also the largest ETF, with more than $350 billion in total assets.
 The expense ratio is 0.09%.

 - Fidelity 500 Index Fund (FXAIX) — This is an excellent index fund (it’s actually a mutual fund) because the expense ratio is only 0.015% — one of the cheapest available.
 It’s also been around since 1988 and is managed by Fidelity, one of the biggest investment firms out there.

-- iShares Core S&P 500 ETF (IVV) – This is biased, but this is my favorite of the bunch.
-IVV has been around for a while and is very cheap (0.04% expense ratio).
-It’s offered through many online brokerages and robo-advisors.
+- iShares Core S&P 500 ETF (IVV) — This is biased, but this is my favorite of the bunch.
+IVV has been around for a while and is very cheap (0.03% expense ratio).
+It’s offered through many online brokerage accounts and robo-advisors.

 Investing in an S&P 500 ETF or index fund is one of the most sound investments you can make.
 You’ll get low-cost, instant diversification in your portfolio.
 It also doesn’t hurt that Warren Buffett himself has recommended these funds.